stefaniuk/link-capture-browser-extension/docs/adr/ADR-001_Link_Capture_Payload_Contract.md

 ## Consequences ⚖️

 - The PRD, mocks, tests, and any future schema artefacts must represent both full and partial payload outcomes.
-- The implementation must distinguish between supported HTML pages and blocked capture cases.
+- The implementation must distinguish between supported HTML pages, blocked capture cases with readable URLs, and explicit local failures when the URL cannot be read.
 - Privacy review must focus on HTML handling, payload size, and downstream storage/processing controls.
-- The team still needs a follow-up decision on allowed `failureReason` values, HTML size limits, and the hashing algorithm for `htmlHash`.
+- The runtime layer must distinguish between submitted partial-payload reasons and explicit local failure reasons.
 - If later work makes some recommended metadata mandatory, that must be treated as a contract change and reviewed explicitly.

 This decision no longer applies if the product scope changes away from HTML capture, or if the backend contract is superseded by a new versioned schema.